DaoCloud/DaoCloud-docs/docs/en/docs/native/knowledge.md

 - [Kubernetes resource topology-aware scheduling optimization](https://mp.weixin.qq.com/s/CgW1zqfQBdUQo8qDtV-57Q)

-    The article first introduces the business scenarios of Tencent Star Computing Power and the knowledge related to refined scheduling, and then conducts research on the K8s and Volcano communities, and finds that the existing solutions have limitations.
+    The article first introduces the business cases of Tencent Star Computing Power and the knowledge related to refined scheduling, and then conducts research on the K8s and Volcano communities, and finds that the existing solutions have limitations.
     Finally, through the pain point problem analysis, the corresponding solution is given.
     After optimization, the training speed of the original test task is increased to 3 times, and the eviction rate of CPU preemption is greatly reduced to the physical machine level.